-We will show you how to use IMAP in your Gmail account so you can synchronize your Gmail account across multiple machines, and then how to add your Gmail account to Outlook 2013.
+We will show you how to use IMAP in your Gmail account so you can synchronize your Gmail account across multiple machines, and then how to add your Gmail account to Outlook 2013 or 2016.

 To setup your Gmail account to use IMAP, sign in to your Gmail account and go to Mail.

 Click the Settings button in the upper, right corner of the window and select Settings from the drop-down menu.

 On the Settings screen, click Forwarding and POP/IMAP.

 Scroll down to the IMAP Access section and select Enable IMAP.

 Click Save Changes at the bottom of the screen.

 Close your browser and open Outlook.
 To begin adding your Gmail account, click the File tab.

 On the Account Information screen, click Add Account.

 On the Add Account dialog box, you can choose the E-mail Account option which automatically sets up your Gmail account in Outlook.
 To do this, enter your name, email address, and the password for your Gmail account twice.
 Click Next.